astronomical-data-processing/RAPP/readme.md

-# update:

-Add english version of readme.md.
-A little bit of code modification

 # Warning!

-Do not use IDE to debugging the program
-Because RAPP uses the multiprocessing module
+1) Do not use IDE to debugging the program, because RAPP uses the multiprocessing module.
+2) The latest version of Anaconda is recommended, as the older version may not work (the February 2020 version of Anaconda can run RAPP directly, in Linux system).
+3) Since the 1.26m telescope is equatorial, we set the parameter of image rotation to 0.

 # Simple photometry tutorial: